Differential Privacy: From Theory to Practice

 Sunday, February 12, 2017

-- Katrina Ligett: Introduction to Differential Privacy, Randomized Response, Basic Properties (slides)
+- Katrina Ligett: Introduction to Differential Privacy, Randomized Response, Basic Properties (slides and video)

-- Katrina Ligett: Basic Tools – Laplace Mechanism, Exponential Mechanism (slides)
+- Katrina Ligett: Basic Tools – Laplace Mechanism, Exponential Mechanism (slides and video)

 - Katrina Ligett, Kobbi Nissim and Adam Smith: Further Examples/Problem Solving (PDF)